GroundControlLtd/SeniorDeveloper/README.md

 In the API project, alter the both Vehicle Controller endpoints to retrieve the data from database.

+Create a cascading dropdown in the UI of your choice to consume the end points

 Create a Pull Request for your code